successful-sibling-sitting

 • Keep a close watch over your younger siblings, but also keep your distance.
 You wouldn’t want an older sibling to hover over you the whole time your parents are gone, so don’t do it to them.
 Give them space if they want to do their own thing, but still make sure you know what is happening at all times.

 • Do something collaborative.
-Invite your little school-aged brother downstairs to play or watch television instead of letting him stay in his room the whole time.
+Invite your younger sibling downstairs to play or watch television instead of letting them stay in their room the whole time.
 Enjoy quality time with your siblings.

 • Remember that you’re their sibling even though you are also temporarily an authority figure.
 If your parents did not make it clear before they left, be sure to remind your siblings in a calm, nice way that your parents left you in charge.